ufs-community/ufs-srweather-app/docs/UsersGuide/source/Non-ContainerQS.rst

          cd regional_workflow/ush
          cp config.community.sh config.sh

       Users will need to adjust the experiment parameters in the ``config.sh`` file to suit the needs of their experiment (e.g., date, time, grid, physics suite, etc.).
-More detailed guidance is available in :numref:`Chapter %s <UserSpecificConfig>`.
+More detailed guidance is available in :numref:`Section %s <UserSpecificConfig>`.
 Parameters and valid values are listed in :numref:`Chapter %s <ConfigWorkflow>`.

    #.
 Load the python environment for the regional workflow.
 Users on Level 3-4 systems will need to use one of the existing ``wflow_<platform>`` modulefiles (e.g., ``wflow_macos``) and adapt it to their system.